Using Deshaker Image Stabilization for Bicycle Video

 A fisheye image is easy to recognize: straight lines curve like parentheses near edges of the image.
 A fisheye lens can cover a wider angle, up to 180 degrees and sometimes even more.
 Because a fisheye lens looks in very different directions at the same time and compresses the image at the edges, shake will be different there.

 There is a lot of image area out at the edges, and Deshaker takes an average when calculating how to reposition the image to stabilize it.
 Including the edges in the sensed area when using a fisheye lens will leave the center of the image shaky -- though the center is usually the main area of interest.
 With a fisheye lens, I recommend tracking an area only about half as high and wide as the image when running Deshaker's pass 1, the analysis pass.
 (For example, if you are shooting in 1080 x 1920 HD, you might exclude everything outside 270 pixels from the top and bottom, and 480 pixels from the right and left.
 If the horizon is high in your picture as it often is in a bicycle video, place the sensed rectangle closer to the top.)
 Some visible shake will still occur in your final result, but it will mostly be near the edges of the image.
-You may want to use a smaller sensing area if you are going to crop the image significantly.
+You may want to use a smaller sensing area if you are going to crop the image.
 Processing in pass 1 will be faster with a smaller analyzed area.

-Deshaker offers the option to have the analyzed area follow motion in the image.
-This can be useful if objects are moving through the image and making it hard for Deshaker to track the stationary background.
+Deshaker's option to have the analyzed area follow motion in the image can be useful if objects are moving through the image and making it hard for Deshaker to track the stationary background.
 However, if the camera pans, this setting can move the analyzed area completely out of the image.
-If you are going to use this setting, monitor the display in Deshaker's Pass 1 to make sure that you haven't defeated stabilization in this way.
+If using this setting, monitor the display in Deshaker's Pass 1 to make sure that you haven't defeated stabilization in this way.

 Deshaker numbers the frames in the log file and so you have the option to run more than one log file on the same video, in case you need to use different settings in tricky places, or make manual adjustments.
 This can be time-consuming, but if you are a perfectionist, there you go.